-Texas Electricity Deregulation, What Does That Mean?
+Texas Electricity Deregulation: What Does That Mean?

-Since then, the majority of Texas has become deregulated except for about 25% that stayed the same.
-Since it passed, it allowed consumers to choose where they buy their power (just like they can choose their long-distance phone company).
+Since then, the majority of Texas has become deregulated.
+Passage of the law allows consumers to choose who they buy their power from - just like they can choose your cell phone or cable provider.
 This allowed for competition for the retail component of your electricity service and spurred the creation of multiple REPs.